jasonsbeer/AmigaPCI/AmigaPCI_Technical_Manual.md

 #### 3.1.1.1 Address Range $0400 0000 - $07FF FFFF

 On startup, this range is scanned from $07F0 0000 and downward, 1MB ($0010 0000) at a time.
 RAM in this range must be located at $07F0 0000 and lower to be detected.
+This area is not automatically scanned by the A1200 Kickstart ROM.

 #### 3.1.1.2 Address Range $0800 0000 - $0FFF FFFF

 On startup, this range is scanned from $0800 0000 and upward, 1MB ($0010 0000) at a time.
-RAM in this range must be located at $0800 0000 and higher to be detected
+RAM in this range must be located at $0800 0000 and higher to be detected.
+This area is automatically scanned by the A1200 Kickstart ROM.

 ### 3.1.2 AUTOCONFIG Devices

-AUTOCONFIG devices may also be added via the CPU Local Bus Port by supplying the necessary AUTOCONFIG logic on the Local Bus Card.
-AUTOCONFIG devices on the CPU Local Bus port are configured first.
+AUTOCONFIG devices may also be added via the Local Bus Port by supplying the necessary AUTOCONFIG logic on the Local Bus Card.
+AUTOCONFIG devices on the Local Bus Port are configured first.
 Once the devices on the CPU Local Bus Card are configured, the **_CPUCONF** signal must be asserted.
 Failure to do so will prevent other devices on the AmigaPCI from being configured.
 AUTOCONFIG devices must terminate the data transfer cycle when the AUTOCONFIG device is addressed.

 ## 3.2 Footprint and Connector

 The CPU Local Bus physical connector of the AmigaPCI is a DIN 41612 120 pin socket, 3 rows by 40 columns.
 The female (receptical) portion is on the AmigaPCI main board.
 The male (plug) portion is on the CPU Local Bus card.
 Examples of these connectors are part numbers 5535098-5 and 5650910-5 from TE Connectivity AMP Connectors.
 Specific footprint dimensions are not defined.
 The engineer may make the card any size they wish, within practical limits.
 The physical size must not extend outside the ATX specifications from the mounting point (not be larger than the AmigaPCI board).
 It must not interfere with the ATX power and ATA connectors and must not interfere with video cards or full size PCI plug in cards.
-In addition to the connector itself, there are two additional grounded mounting points to accomodate the CPU Local Bus card.
+In addition to the connector itself, there are two additional grounded mounting points to accomodate the Local Bus card.

 The origin datum and component points can be seen in Image 3.1.
-The origin of all measurements is the upper left hole (datum = 0,0).
+The origin of all measurements is the upper left mounting hole (datum = 0,0).
 The image is looking down on top of the card.
 The DIN connector is attached to the back of the card.
-As a reference, the AmigaPCI-040 CPU Local Bus Card is 140mm x 95mm.

 **Image 3.2**.
 Points from Datum 0,0 for the CPU Local Bus Card.
 <img src="/Images/CPULocalBusCardDim.jpg" width="675">